 Overall, I think this is an excellent mirrorless camera for traveling, whether you want to upgrade from a smartphone without going too big, or downgrade from a DSLR because it is too big.

 (Click the image or here to see price on Amazon)

 About four years ago, I made the switch from my enormous DSLR camera to a mirrorless one.
 I’ve never looked back.

 If you don’t know what a mirrorless camera is, these are significantly smaller and lighter than DSLRs, and in my opinion, the photo quality is just as good.
-They lack a reflex mirror, and sometimes some other features, but for the average photographer, and even any professional photographers nowadays, they are more than good enough.
+They lack a reflex mirror, and sometimes some other features (for example, mine doesn’t have a built-in flash), but for the average photographer, and even many professional photographers nowadays, they are more than good enough.

 Once I decided to make the switch, I spent countless hours researching which mirrorless camera to get.
 There are so many specs to get bogged down with, but in the end my quest led me to the Olympus OM-D E-M5 II.

 Important Update – There is now a newer model, the Olympus OM-D E-M5 Mark III!
 At the end of the article, I’ll cover what’s new in this model.

 The Olympus OMD EM5 Mark ii essentially ticked all the boxes for what I wanted in my new camera.
 While I really don’t want to get too detailed with the specifications (you can find all of those here), these are some of the features that first attracted me to this camera: